PierreKimbanziR/belgium_housing_price_predictor/README.md

 ## Objectives
 - Create a prediction model whose target is the price of a property located in any locality in Belgium.
-- Get the most accurate model possible in other terms the lowest mean squared error possible.
+- Get the most accurate model possible in other terms the lowest mean absolute error possible on the prediciton of a given property.
 - Implement an user interface to let anyone predict the price of a property.

 ## Dataset description